wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/4-navigate-collaboration-manager.md

 1. To view the status of a loan, select its name from the list of loans.
 For this exercise, select **11223345** to view the loan for Hayden Reyes.

-   You will be directed to the **Summary** tab, where you can review the relevant information about the loan application.
+   You'll be directed to the **Summary** tab, where you can review the relevant information about the loan application.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the loan application Summary tab.](../media/summary.png)](../media/summary.png#lightbox)